-In addition, to address the Federal Motor Carrier Administration's emphasis towards the prevention and detection of human trafficking, the North Dakota Highway Patrol will add \$49,911.16 of total MCSAP overtime available to troopers to address this issue.
-This equates to an additional 583 hours of MCSAP overtime to be worked for a total of 3757 hours.
+In addition, to address the Federal Motor Carrier Administration's emphasis towards the prevention and detection of human trafficking and drug trafficking, the North Dakota Highway Patrol will dedicate 700 hours MCSAP overtime available to troopers to address this issue.

-In addition, to impact FMCSA's emphasis towards construction zone safety, the NDHP will add \$16,479.93 of total MCSAP overtime available to troopers to address this issue.
-This equates to an additional 209 hours of MCSAP overtime to be worked for a total of 3966 hours.
+In addition, to impact FMCSA's emphasis towards construction zone safety, the NDHP will dedicate 400 hours of MCSAP overtime available to troopers to address this issue.